gyulanemeth/bluefox.email/docs/projects/data-feeds.md

 ## Editing or Deleting a Feed

 In the Feeds section of the email card, expand a feed to edit its fields or delete it.
 Deleting a feed only affects this email, other emails using the same URL are unchanged.
-If you delete a feed that's referenced by a loop in the template, that loop will have no items to render (and if it was marked Required, the email will stop sending until you fix it).
+If you delete a feed that's referenced by a loop in the template, that loop will have no items to render.

 ![Placeholder: A screenshot of an existing feed expanded with edit and delete controls visible.](./project-data-feeds-edit-delete.webp)